SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

     If the card is not enrolled with 3-D Secure, no authentication of the cardholder is done.
-*   Card supports 3-D Secure - if the card is enrolled with 3-D Secure, Swedbank Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
+*   Card supports 3-D Secure - if the card is enrolled with 3-D Secure, Swedbank Pay will redirect the cardholder to the authentication mechanism that is decided by the issuing bank.
     Normally this will be done using BankID or Mobile BankID.
 {% endif %}